gauravyadav04/Capstone-Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/README.md

 ![7](https://user-images.githubusercontent.com/6285945/107850403-0e253a00-6e28-11eb-927b-72a53a7f7d46.png)

+Saved and registered the best model -

 ![8](https://user-images.githubusercontent.com/6285945/107850405-0feefd80-6e28-11eb-8fe3-99e02505911e.png)

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
+The best model I got from HyperDrive experiment has accuracy: 78.3% whereas the best model we got from Auto ML experiment has accuracy: 86.9%.
+So, I deployed the model from Auto ML experiment.
+The below screen shows the model has been deployed and in Healthy status:

 ![2](https://user-images.githubusercontent.com/6285945/107850301-6a3b8e80-6e27-11eb-9089-2921431ec4cb.png)